Slade in Flame: Release

 Released in January 1975, Slade in Flame was met with a mixed response, particularly from fans who did not expect the band to produce a film with a bleak and sour atmosphere.
 The band also began to suffer a commercial decline from this time.
 Later, the band felt that the amount of time they were out of the public eye making the film could have contributed to their chart decline, and that the gritty "reality" of the movie may have done Slade more harm than good.
 In 1979, Holder recalled: "It just took such a big chunk out of our career, we didn't tour for a long time, we were not able to record for a long time, or write."
 In 2007, he added: "The teen audience didn't get it – we half expected that to happen but it was no good us catering for that audience.
 Making a movie was a totally different ball game to anything we'd done before – we could not make a credible movie and expect it to entertain that young market of ours."

 The premiere of the movie was held at The Metropole Theatre, Victoria in London on 13 February 1975.
-The skies that evening were lit up by searchlights and the band arrived on back of a vintage fire engine.
-Guests in attendance were Lynsey de Paul, Chas Chandler, Alan Lake and his wife Diana Dors, Lulu, Roy Wood, Sweet (band), Gary Glitter, Alan Price and his wife, Kiki Dee, Rosko, The Troggs and their wives, Jeff Relle, Colin Blunstone, Susan Hanson, Barry Blue, Mud, Bill Oddie, Arrows, Suzi Quatro and Pilot.
+The skies that evening were lit up by searchlights and the band arrived on the back of a vintage fire engine.
+Guests in attendance were Lynsey de Paul, Chas Chandler, Alan Lake and his wife Diana Dors, Lulu, Roy Wood, The Sweet, Gary Glitter, Alan Price and his wife, Kiki Dee, Rosko, The Troggs and their wives, Jeff Relle, Colin Blunstone, Susan Hanson, Barry Blue, Mud, Bill Oddie, Arrows, Suzi Quatro and Pilot.

+The film was released in different regions across the UK on different dates, allowing the distributor to promote and advertise it on regional ITV stations, and potentially for the band to make promotional appearances, too.
+For example, it opened in the Tyne Tees (Newcastle and district) and Yorkshire (Leeds and district) areas on 19 January 1975, and in London (north and south) area on 16 February, three days after its official premiere at the Metropole.